Siddharthbadal/Python-Projects/Customer Cash Register/README.md

-A customer cash register project in python using object oriented program.
+A customer cash register project in python using object oriented programming.

 Items -> item.py